 - Stack in the right place: speed up drying time by positioning the face of the stack towards the wind and avoiding shady areas.

-- Space out the rows: create a series of stacks with a 3-5” gap between each one to assist with air circulation.
+- Space out the rows: create a series of stacks with a 3-5” gap between each to assist with air circulation.

 - Cover the wood: use a tarp to protect the stacks from rain and snow while keeping one side exposed to the wind.